nairuby/nairuby.org/README.md

 bundle exec rake test
 ```

-See `Rakefile` in the source root for details.
+See `Rakefile` in the source root for details or what comprises the test.
+Also note that automated tests are configured and set up to [run on Travis-CI][1].
+Any push or pull request will be built.

 ---